ronaksharma77/CourseHub/README.md

     npm start
     ```

-    The frontend will be served on `http://localhost:3000` and the backend on `http://localhost:5000`.
+    The frontend will be served on `http://localhost:3000` and the backend on `http://localhost:4000`.

 ## Usage

 - **Students:**
-  - Register and log in to your account.
+  - Signu and log in to your account.
   - Browse and filter courses based on your preferences.
   - Purchase courses using Razorpay and access the course content.